-- (6) We have historically and will in the future borrow funds from time to time to make investments to the extent we determine that the economic situation is conducive to doing so.
+- We have historically and will in the future borrow funds from time to time to make investments to the extent we determine that the economic situation is conducive to doing so.
 The costs associated with our outstanding borrowings are indirectly born by our investors.
-For purposes of this section, we have computed interest expense using the average balance outstanding for all borrowings during the year ended December 31, 2012.
-We used the London Interbank Offered Rate ("LIBOR") rate on December 31, 2012 and the interest rate on our revolving credit facilities, the Senior Notes and the 2042 Notes on December 31, 2012.
-We have also included the estimated amortization of fees incurred in establishing our revolving credit facilities, the Senior Notes and the 2042 Notes as of December 31, 2012.
-Additionally, we included the estimated cost of commitment fees for unused balances on our revolving credit facilities.
-As of December 31, 2012, we had \$264 million outstanding under our revolving credit facilities, \$50 million outstanding of term loans, and we had \$75 million and \$100 million outstanding under the Secured Notes and the 2042 Notes, respectively.
-We may also issue preferred stock, subject to our compliance with applicable requirements under the 1940 Act. - (7) "Other expenses" are based on the amounts incurred for the year months ended December 31, 2012 and include our overhead expenses, including payments under our Administration Agreement based on our allocable portion of overhead and other expenses incurred by Solar Capital Management in performing its obligations under the Administration Agreement.
+For purposes of this section, we have computed interest expense using the average balance outstanding for all borrowings during the three months ended March 31, 2018.
+We used the London Interbank Offered Rate ("LIBOR") rate on March 31, 2018 and the interest rate on the Credit Facility, the 2023 Unsecured Notes, the 2022 Unsecured Notes and the 2022 Tranche C Notes on March 31, 2018.
+We have also included the estimated amortization of fees incurred in establishing the Credit Facility, the 2023 Unsecured Notes, the 2022 Unsecured Notes and the 2022 Tranche C Notes as of March 31, 2018.
+Additionally, we included the estimated cost of commitment fees for unused balances on the Credit Facility.
+As of March 31, 2018, we had \$249.5 million outstanding under the Credit Facility, and we had \$75 million, \$150 million and \$21 million outstanding under the 2023 Unsecured Notes, the 2022 Unsecured Notes and the 2022 Tranche C Notes, respectively.
+We may also issue preferred stock, subject to our compliance with applicable requirements under the 1940 Act. - (8) The holders of shares of our common stock indirectly bear the expenses of our investments in Senior Secured Unitranche Loan Program LLC ("SSLP") and Senior Secured Unitranche Loan Program II LLC ("SSLP II").
+No management fee is charged on our investments in SSLP and SSLP II in connection with the administrative services provided to SSLP and SSLP II.
+Future expenses for SSLP and SSLP II may be substantially higher or lower because certain expenses may fluctuate over time.

+(9) "Other expenses" are based on estimated amounts for the current fiscal year, which considers the amounts incurred for the three months ended March 31, 2018 and include our overhead expenses, including payments under our Administration Agreement based on our allocable portion of overhead and other expenses incurred by Solar Capital Management in performing its obligations under the Administration Agreement.
 See "Administration Agreement."
+Although we do not have any current plans to issue subscription rights, preferred stock, or warrants in the next twelve months following the effectiveness of this prospectus, we may issue subscription rights, preferred stock, or warrants, subject to our compliance with applicable requirements under the 1940 Act.